 15. Referencing Famous Paintings in his own works

 Kentridge also often makes reference to famous paintings in his work.
 These include Goya, Poussin, Turner, Watteau and Renoir.
 He has particularly been inspired by Goya’s ‘3rd of May’, Giotto’s ‘Massacre of the innocence‘, and Titian’s ‘Flaying of Marsyas‘.
 We can see how these works influenced Kentridge by the way he also depicts his victims of violence.

 He draws stacked bodies in bunks underground in Mine 1991 and murdered bodies and fragments of bodies in Felix in Exile 1994.
 Kentridge’s most famous reference to a famous painting is his Triptych The Boating Party – 1985, based on Renoir’s painting of a similar name.
 The wealthy are unphased by the violence surrounding them.
 Their oblivious nature causes havoc.
 This artwork is seen as one of the most severe comments on the state of South Africa during Apartheid.

 Ketridge also often combines written text into his artworks.
 He often prints or paints directly onto discarded pages of text.
 He is also known for turning old books into sketchbooks.
 He has been influenced by the Dada Art Movement and how they incorporated text and automatic writing into their artworks and performances.

-Theater has a massive influence on Kentridge’s work.
+The theater has a massive influence on Kentridge’s work.
 He is often combining art on stage backdrops, inserting actors into his artworks, or dressing actors as art pieces.
-Some of his artworks take the shape of an actual little mini theater that he builds and film and his studio.
+Some of his artworks take the shape of an actual little mini-theater that he builds and film and his studio.

 That concludes some of the major themes in Kentridge’s artworks.
 Let’s move on to the various phases of Kentridge’s Art Career.